 Marketing cosmetics in China

-To market products of beauty and hygiene in China it is necessary to adapt its communication policy to the specificities of the Chinese clientele.
-This undeniably happens through the use of Chinese social networks which has many users and represents a channel of distribution more and more used by the Chinese people.
+To market products of beauty and hygiene in China, it is necessary to adapt its communication policy to the specificities of the Chinese clientele.
+This undeniably happens through the use of Chinese social networks which have many users and represent a channel of distribution more and more used by the Chinese people.

-Thanks to Alipay and WeChat Pay, online payments are facilitated, making them accessible to all and access to the opinions of other users contribute to the promotion of products.
+Thanks to Alipay and WeChat Pay, online payments are facilitated, making them accessible to all, and access to the opinions of other users contributes to the promotion of products.
 This is without counting the essential partnerships with Chinese influencers followed by millions of Chinese who trust and admire them.